 Sections K and L of the MDS stay the same under PDPM, however, K0100: Swallowing Disorder, is added to the discharge MDS.

-There are no changes in the Omnibus Budget Reconciliation Act (OBRA) assessments — admission, quarterly, annual, significant change in status.
+There are no changes in the Omnibus Budget Reconciliation Act (OBRA) assessments — admission, quarterly, annual, or significant change in status.

 The bottom line

-Under PDPM, identifying and documenting nutrition-related diseases and conditions such as dysphagia, nutrition support, morbidly obesity, and malnutrition, can increase facility reimbursement for nutrition- and food-related services.
+Under PDPM, identifying and documenting nutrition-related diseases and conditions such as dysphagia, nutrition support, obesity, and malnutrition, can increase facility reimbursement for nutrition- and food-related services.